Department of Social Justice & Community Studies

 Minor in Social Justice & Community Studies

-As of September 2018, the Social Justice & Community Studies Minor Program will offer students in all Faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.
+The Social Justice & Community Studies Minor Program offers students in all Faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.
 The Minor offers flexibility in the choice of disciplinary areas of study while promoting a broad interdisciplinary understanding of social justice and social justice-informed approaches to community.

 The SJCS Minor positions Students and Professionals for Future opportunities through:

 o Social justice-informed and community-engaged training for further study in undergraduate, professional and graduate programs;

 o Training for social justice-informed and community-engaged employment in the civil service and government; politics and social policy; non-profit/non-governmental organizations; unions and labour relations; social advocacy and research; international organizations and relations; social work; education; law; journalism; medicine and nursing; socially responsible business; university and college administration.